eminetto/eltonminetto.net/content/post/2022-06-07-using-go-interfaces.en.md

 title: "Using Golang stdlib interfaces"
 date: 2022-06-07T20:03:34-03:00
 draft: false
+tags:
+  - go
 ---

 In this post, I'll show you how to use two of the most exciting features of the Go language: its standard library (the stdlib in the title) and its interfaces.

 Go is famous for providing a lot of functionality, thanks to its powerful standard library.
 Covering everything from text and JSON conversions to databases and HTTP servers, we can develop complex applications without importing third-party packages.

 Another essential feature of the language is the power of its interfaces.
 Unlike object-oriented languages, Go does not have the `extends` keyword and allows us to implement an interface using a variable, struct, slice, etc. Just implement the identical function signatures defined in the interface, and that's it.

 Let's use these two features to improve our application code.

 ## Implementing the error interface